PrimalNinja/cyborgzoscii-u/dh-microZOSCII-key-exchange.md

 This document specifies how to derive a microZOSCII ROM directly from Diffie-Hellman shared secrets.

-The derived ROM can then be used with any ZOSCII-family protocol (UNSIGNAL, microZOSCII, TEMPURA, etc.) for information-theoretically secure communications.
+The derived ROM can then be used with any ZOSCII-family protocol (UNSIGNAL, microZOSCII, TEMPURA, etc.)

 It is recommended to use this when necessary - depending on use case, if full ZOSCII ROMs are already exchanged, you may not need to do this again.

+Note: For completely information-theoretically secure communications, this bootstrap method cannot be used - it is hardened maths.
+If you require 100% security against eavesdroppers, use out of band key exchange as suggested in the microZOSCII paper.

 ---